jvfon/Blog/articles/tech/webdev-demystified/1/simple-layout.md

    font-size: 6rem;
 }
 ```
-Color is a layout rule so it will affect the whole page and margin: 0 to get rid of the browser margin default.
+Color is inherited and is a layout rule so it will affect the whole page.
+Margin: 0 to get rid of the browser margin default frame.
+Margin is layout related and is not inherited.